villagedefrance/OpenCart-Overclocked/README.md

 Opencart Overclocked - Community Edition
 -----------------------------------------

+For a Demo of the current release, click <a href="http://villagedefrance.net/demonstration" title="Demo">HERE</a>.

 Description:

 Opencart Overclocked Edition is a community project aimed at making Opencart Shopping Cart faster, richer, leaner and even more user friendly.